 When the number of your sales reps decreases due to layoffs, this could reduce your sales revenue.
 However, when the number of your sales reps increases, you can expect revenue growth in the next period.

 Your sales regulatory or policy changes can also affect your income.
 For example, if you implement a four-month clawback on commission, your income will most likely decrease.
-Because, your sales reps will only sell to the most potential prospects.
+Because your sales reps will only sell to the most potential prospects.
 However, your profits will increase in a quarter as the number of prospects increases.

-When you move your business location from current location to another, there will be some adjustments needed.
+When you move your business location from your current location to another, there will be some adjustments needed.
 Your sales reps will need time to familiarize themselves with the new area and build their pipeline, so you have to prepare yourself for a temporary decline in income.

 It’s no surprise that what your competitors are doing could affect your income.
 Therefore, it is important to know what they do to increase their sales.
 This way, you can develop better strategies for recovering your sales revenue.